gosub-com/Zurfur/README.md

 The above form `@variable = expression` creates a variable with the same type as the expression.
 A second form `@variable type [=expression]` creates an explicitly typed variable with optional assignment from an expression.
-If the expression cannot be converted, an error is generated
+This form is required for class and struct field definitions:

     @a int = MyIntFunc()                // Error if MyIntFunc returns a float
     @b str                              // b is a string, initialized to ""